dataqueso/navigating-ml/_posts/2018-11-04-level3_setup.md

 Use Azure and set up a jupyter notebook.
 This takes more learning and understanding but is the cheapest getting started option.

-It's suggested to provision a new NC-6 (or NC12) DSVM on Ubuntu, updating everything, installing the packages, adding a 1TB data disk and kicking off a password protected Jupyter Notebook in a tmux session.
+It's suggested to provision a new NC-6 (or NC12) (v3) DSVM on Ubuntu, updating everything, installing the packages, adding a 1TB HDD data disk ([add disk to the DSVM](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal)) and kicking off a password protected Jupyter Notebook in a tmux session.
 DO NOT put sensitive data on this.
 It has open ports, admin rights to the system, is password protected only and it's not believed to use SSL unless you set up a certificate.
 There are other more secure options, though they are more advanced and not covered in this getting started.

 #### IoT-Test_Device

-Raspberry Pi v3, Nvidia TX-1 or Nvidia TX-2.
+Raspberry Pi v3, Nvidia TX-1, Nvidia TX-2 or Xavier if you can spend some cash.
 If you are feeling adventurous get a few arduinos as well.

 ### Software